 HUMAN SHORES

-PART ONE / on an island
+CHAPTER ONE / on an island

-From the long-term project " and when you look closely"
+From the long-term project "and when you look closely"

 Coasts mark boundaries between water and land, connecting two distinct ecosystems that have fostered a rich diversity of geological formations, plants, and animals.
 With the Anthropocene, cultural landscapes developed from fishing, tourism, shipping, promenades, and luxury villas.
 These areas are facing a tipping point and are subject to cultural and economic pressures such as overfishing, mass tourism, resource exploitation, and greed for profit.